Miguel Ángel Mancera: Personal life

 Mancera has been married twice.
 His first marriage was to a woman named Martha in the early 1990s, with whom he lived in civil union for one year.
 They divorced two years later.
 Six years later, Mancera married Magnolia, with whom he had two children.
 After about a decade, he divorced Magnolia.
 Mancera also has a daughter out of wedlock, but he has said the child's mother does not want him to have contact with her.
 From 2008 to 2009, Mancera dated Alejandra Barrales, who was then president of the PRD party, and who sought to become the PRD candidate for Mayor of Mexico City in 2012.
 In September 2007, two assailants on a motorcycle intercepted and attempted to rob Mancera while he was driving his BMW on Periférico Sur.
 His bodyguard intervened and shot one of the robbers, killing him.

 In his spare time, he practices various sports, including Krav Maga, indoor cycling, strength training, hunting and aviation.
 On 31 October 2014, he underwent cardiac surgery after a cardiac arrhythmia was detected three months earlier.
 During the surgery, he experienced a cardiac perforation.
 He recovered two weeks later.

+After his term as a senator ended, Mancera began a second doctorate, this time in public administration.
+He also practiced jujutsu, and launched a podcast titled Entre Amigos.